IPF online gives more insight into the disease and the disease course to people with IPF and their practitioners.

 With this website, where the patient keeps track of data, information is recorded in a structural way.
 This could provide new insights into the course of IPF and the impact on your daily life.
 In order to improve care, this information is important.
 We would therefore like to use this information anonymously for research.
 You can also use this website if you do not want to participate in research.
 Further information about this can be found after registration.

-Pulmonary fibrosis is a chronic condition in which too much scar tissue (fibrosis) is formed in the lungs, as a result of which the lung tissue functions less well.
-This means that the lungs can not absorb enough oxygen.
-This leads to complaints of shortness of breath, coughing and fatigue.
+Pulmonary fibrosis is a chronic condition in which too much scar tissue (fibrosis) is formed in the lungs, leading to progressive lung function impairment.
+This leads to complaints of shortness of breath, coughing and fatigue and has a major impact on the quality of life of patients and their families.

 There are many causes for pulmonary fibrosis, such as inhaling harmful substances, underlying rheumatic diseases, use of certain medications and many other things.
 In some people there is no cause for the pulmonary fibrosis, this form is called idiopathic pulmonary fibrosis (IPF).